Cusco routes

 On the first day you have a 5:00 AM start in Cusco, a long drive and then a short but intense trek up to 4,200m at Humantay Lake.

-I won’t go into the details of each day of the Salkantay Trek here, but you will start at Humantay Lake, cross the Salkantay Pass, stay at hot baths on the third day, before finally making your way to Machu Picchu.
+I won’t go into the details of each day of the Salkantay Trek here, but after Humantay Lake, you’ll cross the Salkantay Pass, visit thermal baths and trek through jungles before finally making your way to Machu Picchu.

 Everything you need to know about the other days is covered here in the Salkantay Trek Guide below for more information: